brettbarnett/SyncFiles/README.md

-To run this program you will need to create an App.config It should an appSettings like this
+To run this program you will need to create an App.config\
+It should have an appSettings section like this

 ```
 <?xml version="1.0" encoding="utf-8" ?>